aliceyu1111/Slave-to-the-Algorithm/Week 10/readme.md

 ### Sunday code WIP
 Kind of a slow day today...
 I had a mini breakthrough in terms of getting the data to determine the size of my circles.
 I used this reference https://editor.p5js.org/bavazzanos1/sketches/Bkkdrs11M and it worked!
 Yay!
 Now all I have to figure out is how to apply that to a bigger data set.
 I think I'm getting there... but not quite yet.
+I also figured out that if I were to reference one particular array, I should name my hours oneam, rather than 1:00 am, because when I entered data.1:00am.instagram, the system freaked out and couldn't understand what I was doing, but when I changed it to data.oneam.instagram, it was fine.
+Don't know if they'll be helpful in the future...

+### Monday code WIP
+Okay so Karen sent over a template for me to work on.
+She solved out how to display my time through an hourly rate just by adding "hours" at the start of my JSON file, which actually makes a lot of sense haha.....
+"